nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

-1. _{ more test cases …​ }_

 ### Deleting a member

-1. Deleting a member while all members are being shown
+Deleting a member while all members are being shown

 1. Prerequisites: List all members using the `viewm` command.
 Multiple members in the list.

 1. Test case: `delm 1`<br>
    Expected: First member is deleted from the list.
 Details of the deleted member shown in the status message.
    Timestamp in the status bar is updated.

 1. Test case: `delm 0`<br>
    Expected: No member is deleted.
 Error details shown in the status message.
 Status bar remains the same.

 1. Other incorrect delete commands to try: `delm`, `dela`, `deletemember x`, `...` (where x is larger than the list size)<br>
    Expected: Similar to previous.

-1. _{ more test cases …​ }_

-### Saving data

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

-1. _{ more test cases …​ }_